 ARTICLE 23.
-CIVIL SERVICE RULES & REGULATIONS AND FIRE DEPARTMENT RULES AND REGULATIONS:
+CIVIL SERVICE RULES AND FIRE DEPARTMENT RULES AND REGULATIONS:

-Section 1: It is agreed that this Agreement shall be controlled exclusively by the provisions herein contained to the preemption and exclusion of the CITY'S current or any previous version of its Civil Service Rules.

-Section 2: The Rules and Regulations of the Fire Department in effect upon the effective date of this Agreement shall remain in effect and unchanged with regard to those matters listed in NRS 288.150, subjects of mandatory bargaining.

-Section 3: The UNION Executive Board shall be given ten calendar days notice in writing of any proposed modification of the Department Rules and allowed to present its view thereon.
+- Section 1: It is agreed that this Agreement shall be controlled exclusively by the provisions herein.
+It is understood by the CITY and the UNION that the employees covered under this contract are not subject to the CITY's Civil Service Rules. - Section 2: The Rules and Regulations of the Fire Department ("Department Rules") in effect upon the effective date of this Agreement shall remain in effect and unchanged with regard to those matters listed in NRS 288.150, subjects of mandatory bargaining. - Section 3: The UNION Executive Board shall be given ten (10) calendar days' notice in writing of any proposed modification of the Department Rules and allowed to present its view thereon.
 When existing Department Rules are changed or new Rules established, they shall be posted prominently on all fire house bulletin boards for a period of five (5) consecutive work days before the effective date.
-All Rules and Regulations will be in writing and provided to each employee.
+All Department Rules will be in writing and provided to each employee.